Azimuth1/azimuth1-website/_posts/2016-02-24-altenergy.md

 ### Electric vehicle charging stations
 <div class="flexItem col-md-4">
 Heavy subsidies and the success of Tesla have increased the market viability and variety of all electric vehicles.
-An increase in pay-as-you-go charging stations as show in this map make it feasible to travel for longer distances than previously possible.
+An increase in pay-as-you-go charging stations as shown in this map make it feasible to travel for longer distances than previously possible.
 </div>
 <div class="flexItem col-md-8">
 <img class="img-responsive sarcatImg" src="{{site.baseurl}}/{{page.folder}}/ELEC.png">